-During the six months ended June 30, 2020, Freedom Mortgage directly serviced the Company's portfolio of Ginnie Mae MSRs pursuant to a subservicing agreement entered into on June 10, 2015.
-Although Freedom Mortgage gave notice of termination of the subservicing agreement without cause during the third quarter of 2018, as required by that agreement, Freedom Mortgage continued to service the Ginnie Mae MSRs pending transfer of the servicing responsibilities, and Aurora continued to pay for such services.
-The parties subsequently decided to reinstate the agreement on the terms in effect at the time of the notice of termination, including a three-year term subject to automatic renewal for a similar term unless sooner terminated in accordance with its terms.
+During the nine months ended September 30, 2020, Freedom Mortgage directly serviced Aurora's portfolio of Ginnie Mae MSRs pursuant to a subservicing agreement entered into on June 10, 2015.
 Following the sale of the Ginnie Mae MSRs to Freedom Mortgage as described below, Freedom Mortgage continues to subservice certain loans that had been purchased from Ginnie Mae pools due to delinquency or default.
 Once these loans and any related advance claims are rehabilitated or liquidated, the Subservicing Agreement will be terminated.
 It is not clear when that will occur due to the forbearance requirements as a result of the pandemic.